ozzieba/aider/prompt_patterns.md

 > hmm, something is doing substitution or something...
 Extracting with command: 7z x -so -p'h:T'(wb5l@.[KV/g+2-4'(wb5l@.[KV/g+2-4' ...
 Syntax error: "(" unexpected

 > let's handle nulls NoMethodError: undefined method `[]' for nil:NilClass (NoMethodError)

+> please fix merge conflicts

+> woops extra `====` remaining

+> do we need to set the loglevel for tests?

+> maybe the tmp file is being deleted before being checked?

+> looks like we still have unnecessary hash

+> ah we need to configure wkhtmltopdf to use system version if available

+> hmm, is that config being run for the tests?

+> hmm is that not in sidekiq/testing?

+> is there any cleanup we need to do, eg unused functions, stale comments, etc?

+> please fix that code (with SEARCH/REPLACE); also, why are all the tests passing, did we miss a test somewhere?

+> let's revert these changes, keep Documentable#text_from_tokens the way it was

 ### 4. Code Analysis & Explanation